Franisz/zUtilities/README.md

 NoSave=Such a save does not exist!
 ; ... text appearing when something went wrong and incorrect save slot tried to be loaded

+SaveCompleted=Game saved.
+;... text appearing when game was quick saved

+LoadCompleted=Game loaded.
+;... text appearing when game was quick loaded

 SaveName=QuickSave
 ; ... name used for quicksaves